Are you looking for a weekend away and the best weekend trips from Nashville, TN? Don’t worry—we have you covered!

 These displays have heart-warming stories from the CCC workers where they talk about the park and their personal stories working there.

 The park itself has over 58 different trails with breathtaking scenery.
-From drizzling waterfalls to exotic plant life to nature-chiseled sandstone bluff, Pickett State Park has an impressive array of things to marvel at.
+From drizzling waterfalls to exotic plant life to nature-chiseled sandstone bluffs, Pickett State Park has an impressive array of things to marvel at.

 Distance: 129 miles